 If there is an agreement of sexual acts in exchange for money this is unlawful and this might be a ground for criminal charges.
-In that case the escort becomes a prostitute – no matter how classy she mad have been.
+In that case, the escort becomes a prostitute – no matter how classy she may have been.

 Legally, they get around it by having the customer pay for the time spent, and officially if sex happens it’s because the escort wanted to and has nothing to do with that totally unrelated monetary transaction.

-They’re currently being continuously being monitored by the goverment but not currently being penalized or suffer anything harmful for the company.
+They’re currently being continuously being monitored by the government but not currently being penalized or suffer anything harmful for the company.

 Whether prostitution should be decriminalized has never been the relevant question.
 The controversy is the no one in the government has ever tried to prosecute men and businesses involved in the sexual exploitation of women.
 Why is there no federal government task force to look closely at vulnerabilities within the commercial sex industry that can be exploited to finally infiltrate and either utterly destroy or at least gravely wound this industry still remains unanswered?